Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 When Do You Pay Capital Gains Tax on Investment Property?

-Capital gains tax is paid when a CGT event occurs, such as the property being sold.
-To calculate capital gains tax liability, you can use the CGT discount method, which may reduce the taxable amount.
+Capital gains tax is paid when a CGT event occurs, such as selling the property.
+You can use the CGT discount method to calculate capital gains tax liability, which may reduce the taxable amount.
 Capital gains tax may also apply to inherited property, but there are exemption conditions that could affect this liability.

 It’s important to understand which financial year this occurs in to take advantage of the base tax outcome.
 For those making capital losses, the amount can be carried forward to offset future capital gains but cannot be used to reduce assessable income.